Amrmehanna/Calculator/README.md

 # *Assembly Calculator*

-We introduce to you  version of simple assembly calculator  :

-### A. Two-operand simple calculator

-Let's go in some details <br/>
+## Intro about the Project

-## A. Two-operand simple calculator
+Our team worked together to build a Two-operand simple calculator using assembly language. <br/>

-### Introduction

-The two-operand simple calculator is an assembly program that solves arithmatic operations such that add , div ,sub,multi,.....

-### Features and Functionalities
-It supports the basic four arithmatic operations using symbols ( + , - , * , / ).
+The program performs arithmetic operations like addition, subtraction, multiplication, and division.

-## *Member of the team *
+## Members of the team

 - [Amr Mehanna](https://github.com/Amrmehanna)
 - [Ahmed Mahmoud Mahmoud ](https://github.com/AhmedMahmoud125)